ruchikachavhan/amortized-invariance-learning-ssl/README.md

 ### ResNet50

 We parameterise the ResNet50 backbone in the form of a hypernetwork.
-To pre-train the hypernetwork on ImageNet-100:
+To pre-train the hypernetwork on ImageNet-100 with 4-GPUs:

 ```
 python main_moco.py -a resnet50 --lr 0.0005 --weight-decay 2e-5 --moco-t 0.1 --moco-mlp-dim 2048 --moco-dim 128 --warmup-epochs 0 --batch-size 128  --optimizer adamw --dist-url 'tcp://localhost:10001' --multiprocessing-distributed --world-size 1 --rank 0 --data ../image-net100